frodwith/yanop/README.markdown

 As if Node didn't have enough option parsers.
 As of this writing, most of them are almost good enough for me.
-None of them quite measures up to the power of perl's Getopt::Long though.
-Getopt::Long's interface sucks, but its parser is very flexible.
+None of them quite measures up to the power of perl's yanop::Long though. yanop::Long's interface sucks, but its parser is very flexible.
 This module aims to have an interface that doesn't suck and still be flexible, but you'll be the judge.

 Specification
 -------------

-The primary way you give information to getopt is through a specification object.
+The primary way you give information to yanop is through a specification object.
 The keys are the names of targets (keys in the result object), and the values are objects with the following keys:

 ### type

-This tells getopt what kind of thing you're trying to parse.
+This tells yanop what kind of thing you're trying to parse.
 It absolutely must be one of the following - you cannot pass a string, and there is no default.

-#### getopt.flag (or getopt.bool)
+#### yanop.flag (or yanop.bool)

 Just an "on" switch.
 It'll be true if it was passed, and false if it wasn't.
 All the following forms are valid: